Travel and Tourism

 The German Wine route through a patchwork of age old vineyards is a fascinating experience.
 The scenery is stunning, while wine from the different areas can be tasted everywhere from monasteries and castles to that produced by the vines planted in fields belonging to the village pub.
 Traditions and customs surrounding the harvest remain, but more emphasis is being placed on the grapes and wines created, so sweet and tasteless Liebfraumilch is on the way out, replaced by wines more compatable

-It wouldn't be summer in Germany without a cold beer enjoyed under a leafy chestnut tree.
-Originally a way of using shaded areas covering underground beer storage cellars in 19th century Bavaria, visits to a Biergärten soon became a popular pastime, and a German tradition that traveled the world.
+It wouldn't be summer in Germany without a cold beer enjoyed under a leafy chestnut tree in a beer garden.
+Originally a way of using shaded areas covering underground beer storage cellars in 19th century Bavaria, visits to a Biergärten soon became a popular pastime.

 Germany's Tree Lined Avenues Route